coder/coder/docs/templates/docker-in-docker.md

 ## Privileged sidecar container

-While less secure, you can attach a [privileged container](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) to your templates.
+A [privileged container](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) can be added to your templates to add docker support.
 This may come in handy if your nodes cannot run Sysbox.

+> ⚠️ **Warning**: This is insecure.
+Workspaces will likely be able to gain root access on the host machine.

 ### Use a privileged sidecar container in Docker-based templates